 Though garment dyeing is a new technology for us it is actually using in European countries for the last 70 years.
 In the first, this type of technology was applied to silk and woolen garments but now it is applied on nylon, acrylic, and polyester and also extensively used in cotton garments.
-Popularity of garment dyeing is increasing in France, Italy, Spain, Germany, Canada, North America, Turkey, Israel, South Africa, Japan, USA and UK etc. As its importance, this article has presented a discussion about garments dyeing with its various advantages.
+The popularity of garment dyeing is increasing in France, Italy, Spain, Germany, Canada, North America, Turkey, Israel, South Africa, Japan, the USA, and the UK, etc. As its importance, this article has presented a discussion about garments dyeing with its various advantages.

 What is Garment Dyeing?

-Generally, we dye fibre, yarn or fabric.
-After that the dyed and finished fabric is used for making the garments.
-In case of garments dyeing, garments are made from grey fabric and then the garments are dyed in required color and shade.
-There are different types of garments which are dyed in garments dyeing technology such as jeans item, skirt, socks, shirt, sweater, panty-hose etc.
+Generally, we dye fiber, yarn, or fabric.
+After that, the dyed and finished fabric is used for making the garments.
+In the case of garments dyeing, garments are made from grey fabric and then the garments are dyed in the required color and shade.
+There are different types of garments which are dyed in garments dyeing technology such as jeans item, skirt, socks, shirt, sweater, panty-hose, etc.

 Advantages of Garment Dyeing:

-Popularity of garments dyeing is increasing day by day in all over the world.
-There are so many advantages of garments dyeing over fabric dyeing which are mentioned in the below:
+The popularity of garments dyeing is increasing day by day all over the world.
+There are so many advantages of garments dyeing over fabric dyeing which are mentioned below:

 - It needs comparatively lower production costs for any items of any color and shade.

-- It requires comparatively less time to produce and supply the apparel.
+- It requires comparatively less time to produce and supply apparel.

 - In garment dyeing, there is no possibility of shade variation within the garments.

-- Here, within less time small lots of different items could be produced at lower cost.
+- Here, within less time small lots of different items could be produced at a lower cost.

-- In case of garments dyeing, old garments could be redyed.
+- In the case of garments dyeing, old garments could be redyed.
 Hence, it looks likes new garments.

 - Here, de-sizing, scouring, bleaching, dyeing, and finishing have been done in the same machine.

 - It needs comparatively lower capital investment costs to set-up the dyeing of a garment project.

-- Here, lower require ratio in garments dyeing requires lower water, steam and chemical consumption as a result of lower garments dyeing cost.
+- Here, a lower requirement ratio in garments dyeing requires lower water, steam, and chemical consumption as a result of lower garments dyeing cost.